 This content is distributed on the Fondation Hirondelle's partner media network, and on social networks (Facebook).

-In addition, since February 2019, Studio Hirondelle DRC has launched a similar programme in the Kasaï region (provinces of Kasaï and Central Kasaï), to support young people as peaceful leaders of change, while local populations were victims of mass violence in 2016 and 2017.
-With financial support from the European Union, this 18-month project further enhances support for local, useful and reliable information, and also allows the creation and strengthening of a network of 18 radio partners.
+In addition, in 2019 and 2020, Studio Hirondelle DRC has implemented a similar programme in the Kasaï region (provinces of Kasaï and Central Kasaï), to support young people as peaceful leaders of change, while local populations were victims of mass violence in 2016 and 2017.
+With financial support from the European Union, this 18-month project further enhanced support for local, useful and reliable information, and also allowed the strengthening of a network of 18 radio partners.